dsreddy99/stash/docs/concepts/crds/backupsession.md

 ### BackupSession `Status` Section

 `.status` section of `BackupSession` shows progress, stats and overall phase of backup process in this session.
-Backup sidecar container or job update their respective filed of this `.status` after they complete their task. `.status` section consist of following field:
+Backup sidecar container or job update their respective filed of this `.status` after they complete their task. `.status` section consist of following fields:

 #### status.phase